gitlabhq/omnibus-gitlab/.gitlab/issue_templates/Security developer workflow.md

 - [ ] Read the [security process for developers] if you are not familiar with it.
 - [ ] Mark this [issue as related] to the Security Release tracking issue.
 You can find it on the topic of the `#releases` Slack channel.
-- [ ] Run `scripts/security-harness` to prevent pushing to any remote besides `security/omnibus-gitlab` and `dev.gitlab.org/gitlab/omnibus-gitlab`
 - Fill out the [Links section](#links):
   - [ ] Next to **Issue on Omnibus GitLab**, add a link to the `gitlab-org/omnibus-gitlab` issue that describes the security vulnerability.
   - [ ] Next to **Security Release tracking issue**, add a link to the security release issue that will include this security issue.

 ### Development

+- [ ] Run `scripts/security-harness` to prevent pushing to any remote besides `security/omnibus-gitlab` and `dev.gitlab.org/gitlab/omnibus-gitlab`
 - [ ] Create a new branch prefixing it with `security-`
 - [ ] Create a MR targeting `master` on [`security/omnibus-gitlab`](https://gitlab.com/gitlab-org/security/omnibus-gitlab) and use the [Security Release merge request template]
 - [ ] Follow the same code review process: Assign to a reviewer, then to a maintainer.

-After your merge request has been approved according to our approval guidelines, you're ready to prepare the backports
+After your merge request has been approved according to our approval guidelines, and by a team member of the AppSec team, you're ready to prepare the backports

 #### Backports